Tim and Eric Awesome Show, Great Job!: Spin-offs

 While doing press for the first season of the program, Heidecker and Wareheim told an interviewer that they had aspirations to create a spinoff featuring Awesome Show regular Richard Dunn: "It's just him interviewing people like The Charlie Rose Show.
 We would love to produce that.
 No one would ever watch it."

-Using characters and skits from Awesome Show, Heidecker and Wareheim (via their Absolutely production company) created an online-only show called Tim and Eric Nite Live!, originally broadcast in 2007 on the website SuperDeluxe.
+Using characters and skits from Awesome Show, Heidecker and Wareheim (via their Abso Lutely production company) created an online-only show called Tim and Eric Nite Live!, originally broadcast in aired on November 18, 2007, on the Adult Swim.

 In July 2008, the New York Times reported that an Awesome Show spin-off, Check It Out!, with Steve Brule, would air on Adult Swim beginning sometime in 2009.
 The show parodies local newscasts, and as Heidecker briefly described it: "It's like his half-hour to go around town and interview the local beer-maker or whatever."
 The show will have an episode run time of approximately 11 minutes, and it will feature John C. Reilly reprising his role as Dr. Steve Brule.
 According to Heidecker, Reilly had the original idea of giving the Dr. Steve character an entire show.
 Vanity Fair reported that the program would begin airing on August 23, 2009; however, the program did not air on that date, and LA Weekly reported in September 2009 that Check It Out! was "forthcoming."
 The first episode aired May 16, 2010, and the last on June 20, 2010, with a total of six episodes.
 The show returned with six more episodes, the first airing March 18, 2012, and the last on April 12, 2012.
 The show has managed two more seasons also consisting of six episodes, which aired in 2014 and 2016.

 In the same July 2008 New York Times article, it was reported that the duo was in the process of developing a surreal game show series starring Neil Hamburger, titled The New Big Ball with Neil Hamburger.
 Wareheim described it as a mix between "bizarre Japanese game shows and The Price Is Right."
 In late July 2009, Neil Hamburger posted a blog on Myspace stating that a pilot had been filmed, but that Adult Swim was not satisfied and had "pulled the plug on the project."
 As of November 8, 2013, the pilot has been uploaded to the official Adult Swim website.